 In its analysis, Goldman Sachs noted that Microsoft can ”provide full virtual-desktop coverage (AWS WorkSpaces), and other work-from-home and business continuity needs.

 In its earnings report, Microsoft noted that “cloud usage increased, particularly in Microsoft 365, including Teams, Azure, Windows Virtual Desktop, advanced security solutions, and Power Platform, as customers shifted to work and learn from home.”

 As a result of Microsoft’s strong performance, the Janus mutual fund has performed relatively well.
 With the current statistics, the Treynor formula for the Janus Technology Mutual Fund would be:

 With the comparison between the two tech mutual funds, 0.12 is greater than 0.06.
 The T. Rowe Technology Fund has a higher Treynor Ratio than the Janus Technology Mutual Fund.

 In this COVID-19 era, the Vanguard Healthcare Fund(NYSE:VGHCX)has outperformed other mutual funds.
-The mutual fund’s annual return was an impressive 17.35% in 2020 so far.
+The mutual fund’s annual return was an impressive 17.35% by May of 2020.
 Vanguard Healthcare Fund’s returns are doing well because of its healthcare holdings.
 One holding that is helping the Vanguard Healthcare Fund is Pfizer.

-Pfizer(NYSE:PFE) stock grew 35% despite a declining stock market.
-The pharmaceutical company is working on a promising vaccine for COVID-19.
+Pfizer(NYSE:PFE) stock grew 35% despite a declining stock market in 2020.
+The pharmaceutical company was working on a promising vaccine for COVID-19.
 As Pfizer CEO Albert Boula noted, the company is gathering information for its trials.